Cognitive Hacking: The New Social Engineering Threat

 Welcome to cognitive hacking.

 COGNITIVE HACKING IS A TACTIC THAT GOES BEYOND PHISHING EMAILS AND MALWARE TO MANIPULATE PEOPLE’S THOUGHT PROCESSES AND BEHAVIORS TO CAUSE REAL-LIFE ACTIONS.
-WHILE COGNITIVE HACKING IS A SOMEWHAT BROAD TERM THAT CAN APPLY TO VARIOUS INSTANCES OF SOCIAL ENGINEERING, THIS ARTICLE FOCUSES ON ITS RELATIONSHIP WITH DISINFORMATION ATTACKS AND THEIR IMPACT.
+WHILE COGNITIVE HACKING IS A SOMEWHAT BROAD TERM THAT CAN APPLY TO VARIOUS INSTANCES OF SOCIAL ENGINEERING, THIS ARTICLE FOCUSES ON ITS RELATIONSHIP WITH NARRATIVE ATTACKS AND THEIR IMPACT.

 WHAT IS COGNITIVE HACKING?